br0ast/simulationontology/development/1/informal CQ.md

 ### General Question

-Retrieve all the simulations that have a certain context.
+What are the simulations that exist within a certain context?

 ### Example Applied Question

-Retrieve all the simulations that have `flowerLanguage` as the context.
+What are the simulations that exist within a  `flowerLanguage` context?

 #### Expected Outcome